isovector/draconian-results/pho.md

 Indoor high intensity and low intensity group exercise is allowed with normal capacity.

-#### Gyms and recreation facilities
+#### Gyms, pools and recreation facilities

-Gyms and recreation facilities can operate with normal capacity.
+Gyms, pools and recreation facilities can operate with normal capacity.

 ### Sports